Seborrheic Dermatitis

 In adults and adolescents, seborrheic dermatitis causes reddish, scaly patches on the skin that look greasy or moist.
 Scales can flake off and tend to be yellowish to white.
 The skin can itch, especially on the scalp and in the ear canal.
 Sufferers may also feel a burning sensation.

-Patches tend to form where the skin is oily:
+Patches tend to form in areas where the skin is oily, including:

 - Scalp